hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > He then can satisfy his doubts and fears;
 >
-> Assure him 'twas respectable and quiet,
+> Assure him it was respectable and quiet,
 >
 > No naughty women, tippling, brawl, or riot;
 >